dwkim78/upsilon/README.md

 [scikit-learn 0.14+](http://scikit-learn.org/stable/)

 [pyFFTW 0.9.2+] (http://hgomersall.github.io/pyFFTW/)

+ * pyFFTW is optional but <font color="blue">highly recommended</font>
-[Optional but highly recommended for multi-threads usage for FFT]
+  for multi-threads usage for FFT.

-<font size="2">Note: We try to use as small number of libraries as possible
+<font size="1">Note: We try to use as small number of libraries as possible
 (e.g. not using [Pandas] (http://pandas.pydata.org/)).</font>

 ## 2. Installation